VincenzoGambino/LaraTok/README.md

 ```
 composer require vincenzogambino/laratok
 ```
-Add the package to your application service providers in config/app.php file for provider

 ### Open your config/app.php and add the following to the providers array:
 ```
 'providers' => [